List of Australia Test cricket records: Most half-centuries

 A half-century is a score of between 50 and 99 runs.
 Statistically, once a batsman's score reaches 100, it is no longer considered a half-century but a century.

 Sachin Tendulkar of India has scored the most half-centuries in Test cricket with 68.
-He is followed by the West Indies' Shivnarine Chanderpaul on 66, India's Rahul Dravid and Allan Border of Australia on 63 and in fifth with 62 fifties to his name, Australia's Ricky Ponting.
+He is followed by the West Indies' Shivnarine Chanderpaul on 66, the currently active Joe Root of England on 65, as of June 2025, India's Rahul Dravid and Allan Border of Australia on 63 and in sixth with 62 fifties to his name, Australia's Ricky Ponting.

 Most centuries

 A century is a score of 100 or more runs in a single innings.

 Tendulkar has also scored the most centuries in Test cricket with 51.
 South Africa's Jacques Kallis is next on 45 and Ricky Ponting with 41 hundreds is in third.

 Most double centuries

 A double century is a score of 200 or more runs in a single innings.

 Bradman holds the Test record for the most double centuries scored with twelve, one ahead of Sri Lanka's Kumar Sangakkara who finished his career with eleven.
 In third is Brian Lara of the West Indies with nine.
-England's Wally Hammond, India's Virat Kohli and Mahela Jayawardene of Sri Lanka have all scored seven and Ponting is one of six cricketers who reached the mark on six occasions.
+England's Wally Hammond, India's Virat Kohli and Mahela Jayawardene of Sri Lanka have all scored seven and Ponting is one of eight cricketers who reached the mark on six occasions.